 What value did we produce?

-What is worth harvesting?
+What lessons are worth harvesting?

-What needs to be let go of?
+What do we need to let go of?

 How can we use fruits of our labors to sustain us during the upcoming fallow time?

 Whose work deserves to be acknowledged?
-(Hint everyone’s.)
+(Hint: everyone’s.)

 What did we do that is worth celebrating?